-These signs should he used to indicate actions that must be carried out in order to comply with statutory requirements.
-For example an area of a construction site where hard hats should be worn should have appropriate signs at the entry points and self-closing fire doors that must be kept closed, to comply with a fire risk assessment, should be labeled with “FIRE DOOR KEEP SHUT” signs.
+These signs should be used to indicate actions that must be carried out in order to comply with statutory requirements.
+For example, an area of a construction site where hard hats should be worn should have appropriate signs at the entry points, and self-closing fire doors that must be kept closed, to comply with a fire risk assessment, should be labelled with “FIRE DOOR KEEP SHUT” signs.

 Fire action notices, that is notices which list actions that occupants must carry out in the event of a fire are, by convention, written as white text on a blue background but not in the circular format.
 The colours are used to convey the mandatory nature of the instructions but because of the amount of text normally needed a rectangular format is used.
 The general mandatory sign of a white exclamation mark on a blue circle may be used in conjunction with a fire instructions notice.